Air-Gapped Installation of Apache Spark on Kubernetes

 For a more robust solution, download Harbor’s offline installer from the Harbor GitHub Releases page and follow the provided documentation.
 Harbor requires you to configure persistent storage (using volumes) as part of its installation.

-5. Update the Helm Chart to Use the Local Registry
+5. Configure Helm for Local Registry

 To ensure that ilum pulls images from your local registry rather than public repositories, update the image repository references in the Helm chart.
 For example, if the default values have: